 As another approach, it is also possible to make a similar filter to that of fig. 7.10 using ring resonators, as is shown in fig. 7.11.
 Ring structures have resonance frequencies that depend on the difference between the outer and inner diameters of the ring structures.
 Refer to [43] for equations to determine modal frequencies of ring resonators.
 Here, four spokes are used to support each ring that are an odd integer multiple of $\lambda/4$ in length to minimize anchor loss and maximize Q. For large rings, vertical displacement of the ring from the anchor point can cause top electrode contact, thus limiting the maximum ring size that can be used.
 For this structure, the top electrodes extend over from the outside of the rings, as is enabled by a conformal electrode deposition.
-The AlN ring structure has inner and outer radii of 45 μm and 53.2 μm, respectively.
-Due to the high number of spurious modes of ring structures, with their distributed anchoring and compact form factors, seem advantageous for making filters.
+The AlN ring structure has inner and outer radii of 45 $\mu$ m and 53.2 $\mu$ m, respectively.
+Due to the high number of spurious modes of ring structures and the difficulty of scaling the structure in size to reduce impedance, disk array structures, with their distributed anchoring and compact form factors, seem advantageous for making filters.